jorroll/rschedule/docs/serialization/ical/README.md

 The optional package `@rschedule/ical-tools` includes a new `VEvent` object for working with [iCalendar `VEVENT` components](https://tools.ietf.org/html/rfc5545#section-3.6.1), as well as `serializeToICal()` and `parseICal()` functions.

+**Important:** If you are _only_ interested in ICAL support, consider using [rrulejs](https://github.com/jakubroztocil/rrule) instead of rSchedule as it currently has greater support for ICAL recurrence rules.

 Some limitations:

 - Parsing / serializing `VCALENDAR` components is not currently supported.